knwang/reaction/docs/ui.md

 ### 1.1.2.
 Create a list form
-The create a list button tile should add the `selected` class when it is clicked on.
+When the create a list button tile is clicked, it should add the `selected` class to the `#new-list.new-list` element.
 This will display the form.
-When either the “Save” of “X” buttons are clicked, the `selected` class should be removed.
+When either the “Save” or “X” buttons are clicked, the `selected` class should be removed.

 ### 1.1.3.
 New Card Form